Gaotrees/caffe-doc/Ubuntu-16.04-Installation-Guide.md

 ```

-If you own an NVIDIA graphics card, see the instructions for the installation of NVIDIA Graphics Driver, Cuda Toolkit and CUDNN library at the end of this document, or by clicking https://github.com/BVLC/caffe/wiki/Ubuntu-16.04-or-15.10-Installation-Guide#the-gpu-support-prerequisites.
+If you own an NVIDIA graphics card, see the instructions for the installation of NVIDIA Graphics Driver, Cuda Toolkit and CUDNN library at the end of this document, or by clicking https://github.com/BVLC/caffe/wiki/Ubuntu-16.04-Installation-Guide#the-gpu-support-prerequisites.

 For the instructions on how to use the OpenCV version 3.3, please see https://github.com/BVLC/caffe/wiki/OpenCV-3.3-Installation-Guide-on-Ubuntu-16.04

 The configuration settings will differ for OpenCV 3.3 as you can see above, but here we continue with the basic settings that imply the version 2.x.

 Go to the https://github.com/BVLC/caffe and download the zip archive.
 Unpack it to ~/bin/ or any other location.
 Enter the caffe-master directory in the terminal window.
 Note that only the version 1.0RC5 compiles well at this moment, so download the 1.0RC5 version from https://github.com/BVLC/caffe/archive/rc5.zip.
 If you download the 1.0 version from https://github.com/BVLC/caffe/archive/1.0.zip, you need to edit the file /src/caffe/util/blocking_queue.cpp.
-After the line 89, add the new line that contains the following:
+After the line 89, and the new line that contains the following:

 ```
 template class BlockingQueue<Datum*>;
 ```